-Flight forced into emergency landing at Prestwick after engine failure
+Flight forced into emergency landing at Prestwick as flames shoot from wing

 - Published

-Passengers have been left shocked after a New York-bound flight was forced into an emergency landing due to engine failure minutes after take-off from Edinburgh Airport.
+Passengers on a flight from Edinburgh saw flames shoot from a wing as their plane was forced into an emergency landing minutes after take-off.

-Delta Airlines flight DAL209 to New York quickly diverted to land at Prestwick after suffering problems.
+Delta Airlines flight DAL209 to New York quickly diverted to land at Prestwick after suffering engine problems.

-Footage has emerged on social media of flames appearing to come from the aircraft's wing.
+Footage has emerged on social media of flames around the aircraft's wing.

-Passengers reported hearing a loud bang before the plane was diverted.
+Shocked passengers reported hearing a loud bang before the plane was diverted.

 BBC Scotland News journalist Laura Pettigrew was on the flight.

-She said: "The plane took off and there was a load engine noise, similar to the noise normally during take-off and landing, but it seemed to continue once we were in the air.
+She said: "The plane took off and there was a loud engine noise, similar to the noise normally during take-off and landing, but it seemed to continue once we were in the air.

-"The captain walked up the length of the plane and then there was a Tannoy announcement - although no one could hear it.
+"The captain walked up the length of the plane and then there was a Tannoy announcement - although no-one could hear it.

 "But we soon realised we were preparing to land.